What we can learn from starship Enterprise

 - The subjectifying action

 Subjective action is based on (sound) experience.
 It can also be colloquially described as intuitive action.
 In contrast to objectifying action, decision-making and action are not sequentially separated but interlinked.
 The solution is not predetermined, but in several loops attempts at solutions are tested – based on experience and factual knowledge.
 In the process, new empirical knowledge is created.
 Subjectifying action is holistic, it requires body awareness and feeling.

 In situations of uncertainty, subjective action comes to the fore.
 Subjectivising action naturally requires an objectifying basis, because experience requires knowledge, good intuition needs an (embodied) rational foundation.

 Science fiction meets science

 Applied to Scotty this means: Scotty has an excellent knowledge base about the technology of the spaceship, he is analytically trained and can proceed according to plan in “certain” times (objectifying aspects).
 If, however, the reliable warp engine fails unexpectedly, he feels it two minutes in advance, because he is in contact with the system (relationship and perception level).
-If the failure occurs, he acts according to the situation and tries to find a solution to the problem.
+If the failure occurs, he acts according to the situation and tries to find a solution to the problem (explorative approach).
 There are no lengthy analysis sessions, there is too little time for that.
 Experiences and emerging images bring solution ideas which are tried out (thinking and procedure level).
 Pressure is withstood.
 The necessary security comes from himself, is based on his experience and appropriate flexibility but also on the (non-judgmental) acceptance of the situation.
 And of course there is also a team that supports.